Senior Director, Criminal Legal & Policing Reform

-Based in New Mexico, Kaltenbach also manages the staff of the New Mexico Office.
-As state director since 2011, she helped start the second Law Enforcement Assisted Diversion program in the nation, was deeply involved in reforming New Mexico’s asset forfeiture law, a model for the rest of the country, and currently serves as the chair of the City of Santa Fe, NM’s Municipal Drug Strategy Task Force.
+Based in New Mexico, Kaltenbach has also served as New Mexico State Director since 2011.
+She helped start the second Law Enforcement Assisted Diversion program in the nation, was deeply involved in reforming New Mexico’s asset forfeiture law, a model for the rest of the country, and currently serves as the chair of the City of Santa Fe, NM’s Municipal Drug Strategy Task Force.

 Kaltenbach joins the organization following 15 years working in New Mexico implementing rural community-based health centers, helping reform the long-term care system, and setting the stage to implement federal health care reform in the state.
 Prior to joining DPA, she served as the director of Policy and Planning at the New Mexico Aging and Long-Term Services Department and served as the acting director for New Mexico's Office of Health Care Reform.